TStesco/tstesco.github.io/_posts/2016-05-04-ubuntu1604-install.md

 ---
 layout: post
-title: Fresh System Install Guide
+title: Ubuntu 16.04 Install Guide
 date: 2016-03-04 00:00:00 -0000
-image: Ubuntu_logo.png
+image: Ubuntu_1404_trusty_Tahr.jpeg
 tags: [software]
 ---

 I use Ubuntu 16.04 LTS on my laptop, it's the base for what I use in production and I think its a fantastic OS generally.
-Like any good engineer I appreciate (semi)frequent maintence, so I do a fresh reinstall of my OS and system software every few months.
+Like any good engineer I appreciate (semi)frequent maintenance, so I do a fresh reinstall of my OS and system software every few months.
 Partly to get rid of packages installed to test things I no longer use and have forgotten about (sorry emscripten), and partly because it makes me feel zen.
 I decided to make my own guide with the bash scripts and host